List of most-watched television broadcasts: Germany

+Italy

 India

 India measures the viewership of shows through TRP (Television Rating Point).
 Shows used to have higher ratings in 2000s as compared to present decade.
 The present shows that regularly score above or around the 3.5 mark are Kumkum Bhagya, and its spin off Kundali Bhagya along with Yeh Rishta Kya Kehlata Hai.
 Sometimes these shows touch 4 which is still quite low as compared to highest rated shows of the last decade.
 Other than that Naagin is the only show now that scores above 4.7.
 All of these shows are produced by the same banner (Balaji Telefilms) except Yeh Rishta Kya Kehlata Hai.
-Currently, Bigg Boss 13 has been the most watched show of 2020, recording an 11.3 TRP for the Final and an average of 8.3 TRP on regular episodes, being the most watched reality show in India.
+Currently, Bigg Boss 13 has been the most watched show of 2020, recording an 11.3 TRP for the final and an average of 8.3 TRP on regular episodes, being the most watched reality show in India.
 Ironically, 2.5–3.5 TRP was considered an average in the 2000s era of classic serials.
+In the 2000s, the most watched show in India was Kyunki Saas Bhi Kabhi Bahu Thi (2000–2008) which garnered double digit ratings for 6 years on StarPlus.
 The most-watched channel for years has been StarPlus, then Zee TV with major competition from Colors.
 Mahabharat (1988–1990), the television adaptation of Indian epic Mahabharata, had a share of 97.8% among Indian viewers.

 Aamir Khan's talk show Satyamev Jayate (2012–2014) drew an estimated audience of 600 million viewers in India.
 The 2016 ICC World Twenty20 cricket cup was watched by an estimated 730 million viewers in India, with India vs. Pakistan being the most widely watched live event during the tournament.

 Most viewed broadcasts

 Ireland

 A list of most-watched shows in the Republic of Ireland in the 21st century was released in January 2015.
 The Late Late Toy Show held the top six spots, with the 2014 edition drawing 1,593,000 viewers: over one-third of the country's population.
-Other high-performing shows were Who Wants to be a Millionaire?, crime drama Love/Hate, Mrs. Brown's Boys, The Sunday Game, UEFA Euro 2012 and the Eurovision Song Contest.
+Other high-performing shows were Who Wants to Be a Millionaire?, crime drama Love/Hate, Mrs. Brown's Boys, The Sunday Game, UEFA Euro 2012 and the Eurovision Song Contest.

 Japan

+The following is a list of the top 50 highest rated broadcasts of all time in Japan since Video Research started their ratings survey on December 3, 1962.

 The following list is for Japanese anime only.
 The list covers broadcasts after 26 September 1977.
 Video Research had previously recorded an episode of the 1960s Astro Boy anime that earned a 40.3% rating.

 The following is a list of the most-watched films of all time on Nippon TV (NTV), as of June 2007.